 Day 1: London.
-Begin with a lecture at the hotel at 1.15pm before travelling by train to Wharncliffe Viaduct, the first major structure designed by Brunel and the first contract to be let for the GWR.
+Begin with an early afternoon lecture at the hotel before travelling by train to Wharncliffe Viaduct, the first major structure designed by Brunel and the first contract to be let for the GWR.
 First of two nights in the station hotel at Brunel's Paddington.